-The museum offers free guided tours or you can explore at your own pace.
+The museum offers free guided tours, or you can explore at your own pace.
 Your kids will love the Wildlife Art Gallery.
-Parents you will love the Ansel Adams photography collection, plus unbelievable sculptures and more to appreciate.

 This is one of the most helpful museums I have been to with children.
 They appreciate and support having kids there despite it being an art gallery.

-A portion of their website is dedicated to kids programs that include family art making, summer camp, and more!
+A portion of their website is dedicated to kids’ programs that include family art projects, summer camp, and more!